-We decided to make a dedicated list of the best on-ear headphones just because so many other sites usually mix them in with a general headphone classification.
+We decided to make a dedicated list of the best on-ear headphones for 2019 just because so many other sites usually mix on-ear in with a general headphone classification.
 On ears have their own following and their own unique properties which makes us think they deserve a top 10 all of their own.

 On-ear headphones vs over the ear headphones?

 Let's get right into a simple explanation of what on-ear headphones are.
 As you might have guessed these headphones sit on top of the ear instead of an encompassing it.
 You may also see the latter referred to as circumaural or full-size headphones but the simplest explanation is the one above.